singerdmx/flutter-quill/doc/CONTRIBUTING.md

 Thank you for your time and efforts in this open-source community project!!

 ## Development Notes
-- When update the translations or localizations in the app, please take a look at the [translation](./translation.md) page as it have important notes in order to work
+Please read the [Development Notes](./development_notes.md) as they are important while development